 The ceramic material comprises unpainted and painted handmade pottery of Cypriot type as well as imported and locally produced Mycenaean pottery as well as products imitating Mycenaean wares.
 It has been extensively documented in terms of its typological and technological characteristics (wares) and statistically evaluated.
 As a key result, radical changes in the entire ceramic repertoire have been observed in various Cypriot settlements at the turn from Late Cypriot IIC to IIIA, both in the fine and coarse wares, but particularly striking in the cooking vessels.
 The traditional handmade cooking pottery at Énkomi, for instance, was completely replaced by wheel-thrown cooking pottery of entirely different form and function, which belong to the types of vessels used in Mycenaean Greece at the time.

 The results of this project provide important arguments to support the idea that immigrant groups of persons from Mycenaean Greece triggered at least part of the historical changes in Cyprus in the 12th century BCE.
-A chemical analysis of samples from all three investigated settlements using neutron activation analysis is in planning; this will be followed by a further, final publication.
+A chemical analysis of samples from all three investigated settlements using neutron activation analysis at Bonn has also been conducted.

 - R. Jung, Can We Say, What’s behind all those Sherds?
 Ceramic Innovations in the Eastern Mediterranean at the End of the Second Millennium.
 In: J. Maran, Ph.
 W. Stockhammer (Hrsg.), Materiality and Social Practice.
 Transformative Capacities of Intercultural Encounters, Oxford 2012, 104–120.